 If you know of research on the political economy of COVID-19 (including your own!) that is not listed in the bibliography, please email a link to it to us at [email protected] and we will consider it for inclusion.
 Please note that our focus is on longer pieces (peer-reviewed articles, book chapters, reports for international organizations or NGOs or think tanks, etc.) and that we do not usually cover journalism, op-eds, or blog posts.

 Balsillie School PhD Workshop in Global Political Economy

-The Sixth Balsillie School PhD Dissertation Workshop in Global Political Economy will be held from April 28 to 30, 2021.
-Proposals are due on November 23, 2020.
-Please see the Call for Proposals for details.”
+The Sixth Balsillie School PhD Dissertation Workshop in Global Political Economy was held from April 28 to 30, 2021.”